 John Gottman is a psychologist and researcher who has spent more than 40 years researching couples.
 Based on his research, he claims to be able to predict which married couples will divorce and which will stay married with 90 % accuracy.

 One of the innovations of Gottman’s approach to research was that he observed how couples interacted in a live-in environment just like in the show Big Brother.
 Through the multiple cameras installed, he was able to see how couples interacted naturally.
-By studying hundreds of couples this way, he was able to catalogue the behaviors in people who stay married, as well as identify behaviors in those who get divorced.
+By studying hundreds of couples this way, he was able to distinguish certain differences in the behaviors of the couples who have successful marriages and the couples who end up getting divorced or separated.

 Based on his research Gottman has constructed a theory of all the behaviors successful couples engage in, which today has become known as “The Sound Relationship House”